fintechstudios/ververica-platform-k8s-operator/README.md

 ## Future Work

 This is a MVP for Flink deployments at FinTech Studios.
-We would love to see this improved (ha)!
+We would love to see this improved!

 Some known issues + places to improve:
 * Mapping of more VP resources!
 * `DeploymentTarget.deploymentPatchSet` values can only be `strings`.
 * The nesting of `metadata` and `spec` is a little wonky.
-* Polling the VP API for updates to Deployments, Jobs, etc would be excellent.
+* Watching the VP API for updates to Deployments, Jobs, etc would be excellent.
 * Adding more `status` subresources to link everything together would also be most excellent.
-* It might make sense to have a 1-1 mapping between K8s namespaces and names and VP namespaces and names, but will there ever be more than on VP running in a cluster?
+* It might make sense to have a 1-1 mapping between K8s namespaces and names and VP namespaces and names, but will there ever be more than one VP running in a cluster?
 * Improvements on the Swagger API generator / moving that to OpenAPI V3.
 * Memory management / over-allocation / embed-by-value vs embed-by-pointer could probably be improved.
 * Various `TODO`s should give us a place to start!